Kentucky County, Virginia

-Kentucky County was abolished on June 30, 1780, when it was divided into Fayette, Jefferson, and Lincoln counties.
+Kentucky County was abolished effective November 1, 1780, when it was divided into Fayette, Jefferson, and Lincoln counties.
 Afterward, these counties and those set off from them later in that decade were designated collectively as the District of Kentucky by the Virginia House of Delegates.
+On March 7, 1789, the Virginia General Assembly officially changed the spelling of Kentucke to Kentucky.
 The counties of the district frequently petitioned both the Virginia legislature and the Continental Congress seeking statehood.
 Finally successful, the Commonwealth of Kentucky was admitted to the United States as the 15th state in 1792.

+Harrodsburg, which had become the seat of government for Lincoln County and then Mercer County, was the seat of the federal court for the district until the legislature of the new state designated Frankfort as its capital in 1792.